Monumental Loop, Southern New Mexico

 - Outdoor Adventures has all the desert-specific spares you’ll need.

-- Terrain is extremely mixed; expectt well-behaved gravel roads, faint desert singletrack, some sandy arroyos, and extremely chunky doubletrack.
+- Terrain is extremely mixed; expect well-behaved gravel roads, faint desert singletrack, some sandy arroyos, and extremely chunky doubletrack.
 Although the majority of the route is rideable, expect to push/carry your bike at times, depending on your mountain biking skills, riding confidence, and tire choice.

 - Logistics: check the Trail Notes section for logistics between El Paso/ABQ and Las Cruces.